axch/adaptive-plot/README.md

     dependency.
   - `load.scm`: Orchestrate the loading sequence.
 Nothing interesting to see here.
-  - `Makefile: Run the test suite or build a local copy of this documentation.
-Note` that there is no "build" as such; source is automatically recompiled at loading time as needed.
+  - `Makefile`: Run the test suite or build a local copy of this documentation.
+Note that there is no "build" as such; source is automatically recompiled at loading time as needed.
   - `doc/` : Some stuff for generating the pictures that appear in this README.